Partnership Business Entity: Everything You Need To Know

 Also called a sole trader, a sole proprietorship is owned by just one person.
 He or she carries sole legal responsibility for all business obligations.
 The business does not exist as an entity that is distinct from the owner, who keeps all business profit and has full control over the business's operations.

 If you need help with a partnership business entity, you can post your legal need (or post your job) on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.